dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 "DumpType"=dword:00000002
 ```

 ⚠️ Each dump file produced by this method will be up to 4GiB in size.
-Make sure to set `DumpFolder` to a location with adequate drive space.
+Make sure to set `DumpFolder` to a location with adequate drive space or adjust the `DumpCount` appropriately.

 Each time Visual Studio crashes, it will create a dump file **devenv.exe.[number].dmp** file in the configured location.

 Then, use Visual Studio's "Report a Problem..." feature.
 It will allow you to attach the appropriate dump.

-1. Locate the dump file for the crash you are reporting (look for a file with the correct Creation time
+1. Locate the dump file for the crash you are reporting (look for a file with the correct Creation time)
 2. If possible, zip the file (*.zip) to reduce its size before submitting feedback
 3. Follow the steps in "[How to Report a Problem with Visual Studio 2017](https://docs.microsoft.com/en-us/visualstudio/ide/how-to-report-a-problem-with-visual-studio-2017)", and attach the heap dump to a new feedback item.